GIScience/gis-training-resource-center/content/Modul_4/en_qgis_map_design_I.md

 Colour Ramp Selector
 ```

 In the colour ramp selector, you can adjust each colour step.
 On the bottom, you can see a plot for the Hue, __Saturation__, __Lightness__ and __Opacity__.
 Especially latter three are useful to see how your colour ramp will translate.
+Gradients from light to dark are easier to read: Check if the plot for the __Lightness__ has a more or less linear plot.

+>Examples Video!

 ## Labels